someshgkale123/LeetCode-Easy/README.md

 # LeetCode-Easy
-This repository includes solutions for LeetCode problems
+This repository includes python & some javascript solutions for LeetCode Easy problems